Community Review Panel

 One Community Review Panel meeting is provisionally scheduled every month on a Tuesday evening between 6.30pm and 8pm.

-The following dates are currently set for panel meetings in 2021:
+The following dates are currently set for panel meetings:

 How is the panel managed?

 Frame Projects is responsible for recruiting and managing the panel, to make sure that it is independent, properly briefed and able to effectively communicate its views to the Council.
 It will provide panel members with the support needed for their role through free training sessions.
 These might include help with reading plans and maps, understanding the basics of urban design and development proposals, or confidence in getting their views across in panel meetings.

 Reports of panel reviews are produced by Frame Projects and summarise the comments and advice provided by the panel and provide clear recommendations on the suitability of proposals to an area and the needs of its communities.
 Reports are used to inform pre-application design and discussions, and decision making by Dacorum Officers and Councillors.

 The panel have reviewed 10 schemes in the 2020-2021 period.
 An example of two of these schemes that have been submitted for planning, and the panel’s comments, are available on the page links below (under "Design and Access Statement"):

 More information, including the panel’s terms of reference, can be found in the Community Review Handbook:

 The handbook is also available to download: Community Review Panel Handbook (PDF 7.7MB)

 This file may not be suitable for users of assistive technology.